voytkojazz/react-movie-search-app/README.md

 ### 2. Add todo

-We are able to add a todo to our todos on the frontend and simulteanously update the backend.
+We are able to add a todo to our list of todos.

 ### 3. Remove todo

-We are able to remove a todo from our todos on the frontend and simulteanously update the backend.
+We are able to remove a todo.

+### 4. Edit todo

+We are able to edit a todo.